Chappa-Leeladhar/Bike-Sales-Dashboard/README.md

 <img width="648" height="420" alt="Screenshot_20260807_122619" src="https://github.com/user-attachments/assets/33507f2c-00ba-41f5-a973-52e9d74ca657" />

 ---
+## Business Problem
+The company wants to increase bike sales but is spending marketing budget on broad, untargeted campaigns.
+This project analyzes customer purchase data to identify which customer segments are most likely to buy — so marketing spend can be focused where it converts best.

+---
 ## Key Insights
 * **Income**: The data indicates that the person with the higher income correlated with the purchase of a bike in both male and female demographics.
 * **Recommendation**: Prioritize income-based targeting over broad demographic ads.